What is the weather in Vietnam like?

-Central Vietnam is divided into two sub-regions, coastal lowlands and central highlands, can be characterized by the combination of climate between the North and the South of Vietnam.
-The coastal provinces are drier and hotter than the central highlands in the summer, as the Truong Son Mountains prevent it from receiving the huge amount of rainfalls of south-western monsoon (from April to October).
-The coastal provinces are usually wetter and colder than central highlands in winter due to monsoon season that runs from November to March.
-The storms and typhoons also hit this area more frequently than the rest of the country in summer months (runs from July to November).
-The central highland provinces occasionally receive pretty much average annual rainfall, especially, two biggest cities in this highland, Dalat and Pleiku, characterized with cooler and more pleasant weather during year.
+Central Vietnam is divided into two sub-regions, coastal lowlands and central highlands, which can be characterized by the combination of climate between the North and the South of Vietnam.
+The coastal provinces are drier and hotter than the central highlands in the summer, as the Truong Son Mountains prevent them from receiving the huge amount of rainfalls of the south-western monsoon (from April to October).
+The coastal provinces are usually wetter and colder than the central highlands in winter due to the monsoon season that runs from November to March.
+Storms and typhoons also hit this area more frequently than the rest of the country in the summer months (runs from July to November).
+The central highland provinces occasionally receive pretty much average annual rainfall, especially, the two biggest cities in this highland, Dalat, and Pleiku, characterized by cooler and more pleasant weather during the year.
 Some typical coastal cities in this area like Quy Nhon and Nha Trang enjoy the hotter and wetter weather (22°C-33°C) throughout the year.

-Generally, there is no best time to visit Vietnam due to the climate and weather varies much from north to south, season to season.
-Depending on which regions and different traveling time of the year that you can meet the variety of weather as well as landscapes.
-Commonly, you can travel to Vietnam at any time of the year.
-From February to March is considered as the most pleasant time to drop in Ho Chi Minh City because of dry weather and less rain while meeting the cool and dry weather in Hanoi in October to November.
+Generally, there is no best time to visit Vietnam due to the climate and weather varying much from north to south, season to season.
+Depending on which region and different traveling times of the year you can meet the variety of weather as well as landscapes.
+Commonly, you can travel to Vietnam at any time of the year with the best Vietnam Tour Operator.
+February to March is considered the most pleasant time to drop in Ho Chi Minh City because of dry weather and less rain while meeting the cool and dry weather in Hanoi from October to November.